mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-04-25-our-hindu-wedding-mehndi-night/index.md

 ---
-title: "Our Hindu Wedding: Mehndi Night"
+blog: shalveena.com
+categories:
+- journal
 date: "2014-04-25"
-categories:
-  - "journal"
+title: 'Our Hindu Wedding: Mehndi Night'
 ---

 These are some pictures from the last haldi: